View Donald Frioli's Obituary on emissourian.com and share memories

 |

+He was preceded in death by his parents, Adolph Frioli and Adelia, nee Roberts; one granddaughter, Barbara Wipke; one grandson-in-law, Christopher M. Brown; and three brothers-in-law, Norman Meyer, Donald Drewel and Walter Votaw.

+He is survived by his wife, Marilyn Frioli, Washington; one son, Don Frioli Jr. and wife Angela, Union; three daughters, Linda Vaughan and husband Gary, Tina Hart and husband Andrew, all of Washington, and Michelle Longsdon and husband Todd, Union; nine grandchildren; eight great-grandchildren; one sister, Carol Votaw and significant other Vince Palmisano, Ellisville; one brother, Adolph "Buzz" Frioli Jr. and Carmela, Florida state; nieces; nephews; other relatives and friends.

-A funeral Mass for Donald "Don" Frioli, 81, Washington, will be Wednesday, Jan.
-15, at 11 a.m. at Our Lady of Lourdes Catholic Church, Washington.
+A funeral Mass was held at 11 a.m.
+Wednesday, Jan.
+15, at Our Lady of Lourdes Catholic Church, Washington, with the Rev. James Theby officiating.